glebd/cocoafob/README.markdown

 # Generating Keys

 IMPORTANT NOTE: Included keys are for demonstration and testing purposes only.
-DO NOT USE THE INCLUDE KEYS IN YOUR SOFTWARE.
+DO NOT USE THE INCLUDED KEYS IN YOUR SOFTWARE.
 Before incorporating CocoaFob into your application, you need to generate a pair of your own DSA keys.
 I used key length of 512 bit which I thought was enough for the registration code generation purposes.